pkadams67/pkadams67/README.md

 Hello, I’m Paul.
 ===

 I’m an Apple Developer based near Music City, USA.
-At age ten, I created a tic-tac-toe game in Fortran.
+At age ten, I programmed a tic-tac-toe game in Fortran.
 That led to learning AppleSoft BASIC and other compiled languages.
 Nowadays, I code almost exclusively in Swift, scripting as needed for other compilers.

 I’ve collaborated on over 200 titles among a dozen different App Store categories.
 It’s an amazing feeling knowing my code has been in the hands of more than a million users.